argriffing/piledriver/README.rst

 Lossily convert a 10-column single-chromosome pileup file to a binary format.

-The output binary file has one record for each reference nucleotide position in the chromosome.
+The output binary file has 32-bit integer counts for aligned (A, C, G, T, N) nucleotide symbols at each position in the reference sequence.
-Each record is 11 bytes.
-The first byte is the reference nucleotide character taken from the pileup file.
-It is one of {A, C, G, T, N}.
-The remaining bytes define the uint16_t counts of each of these five nucleotide symbols in the aligned read column.

 Input and output are through stdin and stdout.
 The single command line argument